krenzaslv/llm-terminal/README.md

-# Large Languge Models for the terminal
+# Large Language Models for the terminal

 Interact with LLMs from your terminal.
 All models are executed locally on your machine.